niplav/site/reports.md

 significant progress on something that had resisted many attempts at "just powering it through" (another win of systems over willpower).
-I am surprised I hadn't noticed in previous attempts at stopping to bite my nails that i actually had to cut them instead – highly obvious once you think about it for even a couple of seconds, but apparently not clear to myself in the moment.
+I am surprised I hadn't noticed in previous attempts at stopping to bite my nails that i actually had to cut them instead—highly obvious once you think about it for even a couple of seconds, but apparently not clear to myself in the moment.